 Informed Assent for Children [Surveys or Interviews or Focus Groups]

-[PI name], from the [Department of department name or organization name] is conducting a research study.
-The purpose of the research is [briefly describe the purpose of the study].
-You are being asked to participate in this study because [inclusion and exclusion criteria].will
+[PI name], from the [Department of department name or organization name] is conducting a research study to learn if [briefly describe the purpose of the study].
+You are being asked to be in this study because [inclusion criteria].

-By [provide method of enrollment] (i.e., signing below, clicking “OK”, returning this survey in the envelope provided, participating in the focus group/interview, saying “yes”) you certify that you are at least 18 years of age and agree to participate in the above described research study.
+If you decide to be in the study, we will ask you to:

+Take a test

+Answer questions

+Let us look at your schoolwork

+Play a game

+Some of the things we ask you to do might be [list risks, if any].
+We will try to make sure nothing bad happens if you are in the research study.

+Your parent or guardian has already given permission for you to be in the research study, but it is up to you to say “Yes” or “No”.
+No one will be upset if you say “No”.
+You can say “Yes” now and change your mind later.
+You get to decide if you want to do be in the study.

+You can ask questions at any time.
+Do you have any questions now?

+..,, saying “yes”

 If you are requesting waiver of documentation of consent (no signature), delete the lines below.